recoskyler/csharp-menu-system/README.md

 - Menu option with action.
 Invokes an `Action`.
 - Menu option with submenu.
 Runs another `Menu`.
 This menu can not have `isMainMenu` set to `true`.
 - Menu option with string selector.
 A menu with multiple string options, which scrolls sideways.
 An `onChange` `Action<string>` gets invoked each time the selection changes.
 - Menu option with number range selector.
-A menu with multiple integer options, ranging from min to max (_inclusive_), which scrolls sideways.
-An `onChange` `Action<string>` gets invoked each time the selection changes.
+A menu with multiple integer options which scrolls sideways.
+An `onChange` `Action<int>` gets invoked each time the selection changes.

 ## Usage